Steam (service): Storefront features

 Valve added support for free-to-play games on Steam as well as support for in-game microtransactions through the use of Steamworks in June 2011, while support was added in September 2011 for trading in-game items and "unopened" gifts between users.
 Steam Coupons, which was introduced in December 2011, provides single-use coupons that provide a discount to the cost of items.
 Steam Coupons can be provided to users by developers and publishers; users can trade these coupons between friends in a similar fashion to gifts and in-game items.
 In May 2015, GameStop began selling Steam Wallet cards.
 Steam Market, a feature introduced in beta in December 2012 that would allow users to sell virtual items to others via Steam Wallet funds, further extended the idea.
 Valve levies a transaction fee of 15% on such sales and game publishers that use Steam Market pay a transaction fee.
 For example, Team Fortress 2—the first game supported at the beta phase—incurred both fees.
 Full support for other games was expected to be available in early 2013.
 In April 2013, Valve added subscription-based game support to Steam; the first game to use this service was Darkfall Unholy Wars.
+Valve discontinued physical Steam gift cards in June 2026 due to the capability of scammers to abuse these.

 In October 2012, Steam introduced non-gaming applications, which are sold through the service in the same manner as games.
 Creativity and productivity applications can access the core functions of the Steamworks API, allowing them to use Steam's simplified installation and updating process, and incorporate features including cloud saving and Steam Workshop.
 Steam also allows game soundtracks to be purchased to be played via Steam Music or integrated with the user's other media players.
 Valve adjusted its approach to soundtracks in 2020, no longer requiring them to be offered as DLC, meaning that users can buy soundtracks to games they do not own, and publishers can offer soundtracks to games not on Steam.

-Valve has also added the ability for publishers to rent and sell digital movies via the service, with initially most being video game documentaries.
+From 2015 to 2019, Steam had the ability for publishers to rent and sell digital movies via the service, with initially most being video game documentaries.
 Following Warner Bros.
 Entertainment offering the Mad Max films alongside the September 2015 release of the game based on the series, Lionsgate entered into agreement with Valve to rent over one hundred feature films from its catalog through Steam starting in April 2016, with more films following later.
 In March 2017, Crunchyroll started offering various anime for purchase or rent through Steam.
-However, by February 2019, Valve shuttered video from its storefront save for videos directly related to gaming content.
+However, by February 2019, Valve shuttered its video storefront save for videos directly related to gaming content.
 While available, users could also purchase Steam Machine related hardware.